Making Change Possible By Understanding That Domestic Violence Is Not A Private Matter.

 The Community Program's Domestic Assault Intervention Project provides a community-wide response to domestic violence through coordination of law enforcement, criminal justice and social service systems.
 Services include 24-hour phone response - providing immediate safety and support to victims following an assault, monitoring of police responses, tracking of cases through the court system, systems advocacy, and training of law enforcement, prosecutors and court personnel.
 Advocates provide battered women with individual advocacy and support, information and referral, access to civil and criminal remedies through the court system, transportation, and education and support groups with free childcare available.

 In addition to its direct services to victims of domestic violence, Home Free provides community education services.
 Staff members and trained volunteers speak about the dynamics of domestic violence and distribute information at community events, schools, and places of work and worship.
-Through its community education efforts, Home Free seeks to increase awareness, knowledge and understanding of domestic violence, which helps to prevent domestic assault and contribute to a community where everyone can live safely.
+Through its community education efforts, Home Free seeks to increase awareness, knowledge and understanding of domestic violence, which helps to prevent domestic assault and contribute to a community where everyone can live in safety.
 For more information about community education or to schedule a speaker for your group, please call Kari Hitchcock at 763.559.9008.

 If you are in a relationship with someone who is abusing you, and you need immediate help, please call 911 or our 24-hour crisis line 763.559.4945